-- Are you planning on car camping, bringing a camper or going backpacking?
+- Are you planning on car camping, bringing a camper or going backpacking with your dog?
 Each one has its own unique requirements.

-- Some national parks may only allow dogs in the campground areas.
+- Some national parks (check out our picks for dog friendly National Parks) may only allow dogs in the campground areas.
 If you plan to do a lot of hiking, keep this in mind because dogs won’t be allowed on the trails.

 - The time of year can play a big role.
 If the season is hot and arid, bring plenty of water or make sure there is access to potable water on site.

 - Know the local wildlife where you’re going to avoid unpleasant encounters.

 Is Fido Ready?

 The great outdoors will expose your dog to all kinds of fun things.
 Make sure your pup is ready for them by checking off the following: